JNLWH/CleaningDataAssignment/README.md

-### This repo is a Getting and Cleaning Data Course project submission.
+### This repo is a project submission from course Getting and Cleaning Data on Coursera.

 Following the course instruction, these files can be found in this repo.

-**run_analysis.R** contains the script covering 2 main parts:
+**1) run_analysis.R** contains the script covering 2 main parts:

 1. transforming and combining *test* data with *train* data incl. descriptive activity
 2. preparing the tidy *mean* dataset for each activity and each subject

 Concise explanation per code block can be found in the script file.
 Here I'd like to mention a few bits and pieces I found interesting to work with this dataset.

-I used [Course Tutorial](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-downloadingFiles.md) for zip file download and unzipping.
+I used the [Course Tutorial](https://github.com/lgreski/datasciencectacontent/blob/master/markdown/rprog-downloadingFiles.md) for zip file download and unzipping.
 It was very helpful.

 Column 2 of the Features was the 561 variables.
 I chose to subset it and convert into a vector of characters.
 In this way, it was ready to be used to rename X column names in one line of code later on.